medic/cht-docs/content/en/apps/guides/data/csv-to-docs.md

   "_id": "45293356-353c-5eb1-9a41-baa3427b4f69"
 }
 ```
-##### Link to a parent document already existing in couchdb
+##### Link to a parent document already existing in the database
-You may wish to link the new record to a parent document that already exists in couchdb that was created in the past.
+You may wish to link the new record to a parent document that already exists in the database that was created in the past.
 Get the UUID of the existing parent document and place it in the column named `parent._id`.
 Get the rest of the the parent UUIDs in the hierarchy and track them in separate columns.
+It is important to track all levels of the hierarchy as certain features (e.g Tasks) in the configuration could be directly referencing a UUID deeper in the hierrarchy.

-Forexample a parent document below can be linked as shown in the table
+For example, a parent document below can be linked as shown in the table
 ```json
 {
   "_id": "0c31056a-3a80-54dd-b136-46145d451a66",